susanBuck/dwa15-spring2019/laravel/routes.md

 ### Optional route parameters
 Rather than throw an error, you can make the title route parameter *optional* by adding a question mark, e.g. `{title?}`.

-If you do this, you'll want to update the Closure's $title parameter so it defaults to an empty string, e.g. `$title = ''`.
+If you do this, you'll want to update the closure's `$title` parameter so it defaults to an empty string, e.g. `$title = ''`.

 Then, you can create a more useful response for the visitor as to why their request did not work.